 Where a Device Migration Batch Submission concludes with an error code of NP005 or NP006, the Device will be deemed to be ineligible for migration.
 These Devices will only become a candidate for migration again if they are found to be eligible again.

-Devices that are the subject of an NP005 will only become a candidate if communications are re-established with the Device.
+Devices that are the subject of an NP005 will only become a candidate if the Device is no longer found to be exceeding the measure for last communication.
+The number of days measured for last communication with a device is a configurable item which DCC may change during the migration period.
+DCC does not intend to use this check in such a way as to exclude Devices permanently from selection in all Migration Batch Submissions.

 Devices that are the subject of an NP006 only become a candidate if the Device and/or Device Model associated the Device is removed from the replacement exclusion list.